vanniktech/gradle-maven-publish-plugin/README.md

 signing.keyId=12345678
 signing.password=some_password
 signing.secretKeyRingFile=/Users/yourusername/.gnupg/secring.gpg
+mavenCentralUsername=userToken
+mavenCentralPassword=passwordToken
 ```

-It's best to place them inside your home directory, `$HOME/.gradle/gradle.properties`.
+It's best to place them inside your home directory (for windows %UserProfile%), `$HOME/.gradle/gradle.properties`.
 You can find more information
 about these properties in [Gradle's documentaion](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:signatory_credentials).

 In case you want to use in memory signing keys, which works great for CI, you can specify them like this instead: